mmillar-bolis/MDunmeris/index.md

 In addition, there is also another dialect of Dunmeris, as documented by [HrafnirII](https://www.imperial-library.info/users/hrafnir-ii), called [Ald Redoranis](https://www.imperial-library.info/content/hrafnirs-languages-nordic#Dunmeris), which is notable for being from the fourth era.

 Since Casual Dunmeris is still new and developing, I have also taken to inventing words as the need arises, based on already available nouns and verbs that I smash together.

+As the culture is *very* high-context, it seems proper that much of the language information appear implicit.
+Looking at examples such as the [Words of the Wind](https://en.uesp.net/wiki/Lore:Words_of_the_Wind) and [The Book of Dawn and Dusk](https://en.uesp.net/wiki/Lore:The_Book_of_Dawn_and_Dusk), I have also structured some phrases like prayers or poetry.

 ---